 Some conversations matter too much to avoid.

-The session will include short discussions, brief presentations, and practical input from two speakers on various aspects of planning for the end of life: Waltham Forest’s End of Life Clinical Lead and Allistair Anderson from Compassionate Funerals in Wanstead.
+The session will include short discussions, brief presentations, and practical input from two sets of speakers:

-This evening is for anyone who wants to feel more confident talking about and planning for the end of life.
+Anyone who wants to feel more confident talking about and planning for the end of life.

 You might find it especially helpful if you are: